+Brain cancer is a severe disease of the brain in which malignant cells overgrow in the brain tissue.
+Cancer cells grow to form a mass, generally known as brain tumors.
+These tumors (cancerous tissues) interfere with brain functions such as memory, muscle control, sensation, and other bodily functions.
 Some cancer patients develop primary brain tumors that originate from the brain and do not spread to other parts of the body.
 In contrast, others suffer from metastatic or secondary brain tumors that arise from other body sites and reach the brain.
 The secondary tumors can be multiple or single and are diagnosed through angiography, biopsy, and nuclear medicine bone scan.
-Brain cancer experts recommend treatment options to the cancer patients based on each patient’s diagnosis and situation.
+Brain Cancer experts recommend treatment options to cancer patients based on each patient's diagnosis and situation.
 Unfortunately, cancerous or malignant brain tumors grow very quickly and can be life-threatening.

 Considered as the most common brain tumor, astrocytoma arises anywhere in the spinal cord or brain and develops from star-shaped, small cells called astrocytes.
 It's more common in men than the women, and astrocytomas often occur in the largest part of the brain, cerebrum.
 The cerebrum controls speech movement and emotions, as well as reading, thinking, learning, and uses sensory information to tell our body how it should respond.
 The symptoms start to occur as the astrocytomas grow inside the brain, pressing against the tissues.